BlackTigerRoar/Endpointclosing_homework/README.md

 ![](Architecture.png)
 [![Watch the video](Wiki.png)](https://youtu.be/PY4B7HukhqY)
 [![Watch iOS video](Appium_ios.png)](https://youtu.be/HGJ3G8FMevE)
-## Wikipedia - Android client automation - iOS compatible
+## Wikipedia - Android, iOS client automation
 This is a comprehensive Automation Framework that I built it from the gorund up.
 It is very scalable, followed DRY principle, and ready to expand!
 It can supports one phone, or multiple phones at the same time.
 Android and iOS.
 It's very simple to control the UI objects by Page Object Model.